CHAHIRMOUGHLAZ/CHAHIRMOUGHLAZ/README.md

 - 👋 Hi, I’m @CHAHIRMOUGHLAZ
 - 👀 I’m interested in websites development.
-- 🌱 I’m currently learning HTML, Javascript, CSS,MYSQL, and PHP.
+- 🌱 I’m currently learning HTML, Javascript, CSS, MYSQL, and PHP.
 - 💞️ I’m looking to collaborate on back and front end websites development.
 - 📫 How to reach me Cmoughlaz1@gmail.com